MaginnGroup/Cassandra/docs/V2_CRC_WORKFLOW.md

 cd Src
 module purge
 module load gcc/15.2.0
-make -f Makefile.openMP clean    # or Makefile.gfortran if that is what you use make -f Makefile.openMP
+make -f Makefile.gfortran.openMP clean    # or Makefile.gfortran if that is what you use make -f Makefile.gfortran.openMP
 ```

 (Use the same compiler module you used for the previous build.)